 Currency: Serbian dinar (RSD)

 The Serbian government has committed to improving and modernizing the nationalized healthcare system, which is in desperate need of reform.
 In recent years, the Government has undertaken an extensive program of renovation, with the help of external financing from international organizations, such as the World Bank.
 Equipment upgrades are part of this goal.

-The healthcare system in Serbia is financed by compulsory health insurance contributions, based on 10.3 percent of payroll taxes.
+The healthcare system in Serbia is financed by compulsory health insurance contributions, based on 10.3% of payroll taxes.
 The system provides easy access to comprehensive health services for the entire population.
 Despite that, 38% of expenditure for healthcare services in Serbia are paid out of pocket.
 A majority of hospitals are public (state-owned).
 However, with the development of a private insurance market, private healthcare services and institutions experienced significant growth for the last ten years.
-The public healthcare network in Serbia includes a total of 344 healthcare institutions: 210 primary healthcare entities, 76 secondary level institutions (40 general hospitals and 36 special hospitals and rehabilitation centers), and 29 tertiary care institutions.
-The total number of beds in state hospitals stood at 38,200 at the end of 2016.
+The public healthcare network in Serbia includes a total of 355 healthcare institutions, including 158 primary healthcare entities, 75 secondary level institutions (41 general hospitals and 36 special hospitals and rehabilitation centers), 4 clinical centers and 4 military healthcare institutions.
+The total number of beds in state hospitals stood at 41,788 at the end of 2016.
 According to the official statistics, 10% of the total number of medical practicioners are working in the private sector.

 The Ministry of Health is the major decision-maker in the Serbian healthcare market.
 It develops health policies and budgets, monitors the work of state-owned health institutions and approves plans for purchases of medical equipment.
 The Public Procurement Act requires open tenders for all purchases in the state-owned sector.
 Private medical practitioners present some opportunities for sales of dialysis and diagnostic imaging equipment, though they are not obliged to implement public procurement rules.
 The Medicines and Medical Devices Agency of Serbia (ALIMS) (www.alims.gov.rs) is in charge of issuing marketing authorizations for medicinal products and medical devices.